 - Application Forms—Applications may be completed online.

 - Additional Materials—Materials to accompany the application include the official high school transcript(s) and the optional high school counselor information page.
-Transfer students must submit official transcripts from all colleges attended as well as an official high school transcript showing the date of graduation Official high school transcripts are also required unless an associate degree or higher has been earned at time of application.
+Transfer students must submit official transcripts from all colleges attended as well as an official high school transcript showing the date of graduation unless an associate degree or higher has been earned at time of application.

-- Test Scores—Scores from the ACT or the SAT college admission examinations are evaluated by Michigan Tech for admission, financial aid, and placement purposes.
+- Test Scores—Scores from the ACT or the SAT college admission examinations are evaluated by Michigan Tech for admission and financial aid purposes.
 Applicants are required to take at least one of these tests.
 The Michigan Tech code number for the ACT is 2030; for the SAT it is 1464.
 Test registration forms are available at high school counseling offices or from the testing agencies.

 - Complete the free online application.